 If you’re vegan, Condesa and La Roma are probably the best places to indulge your sweet tooth.
 Milkella, in the Casa Quimera complex mentioned above, is a particularly good place for yummy vegan cookies.
 Make an afternoon of it by grabbing an inventive fruit juice from the Naat juice stand, some tacos from the vegan taqueria and then top it off with a cookie (or two or three!).

-I always advice travelling solo, but if you’d like a tour from Mexico City, check out these options from GetYourGuide:
+I always advise travelling solo, but if you’d like a tour of Mexico City, check out these options from GetYourGuide:

 If you’re not so strict…